Bad-Gandalf/milestone3-riddle-quiz/README.md

 I ran all my files through validators to check for errors.
     - W3C for CSS.
     - W3C for HTML.
-    - JS Hint for Javascript.
+    - JS Hint for Javascript
+    - PEP8 online checker for Python

 ## Deployment
 - Project was deployed to heroku with ease.
 - Created Procfile and requirements.txt
 - Created new heroku app and set environment variables.
+- Linked my github and environment with heroku.
 - Pushed to heroku.
 Click [here](https://tolkien-riddle-quiz.herokuapp.com/) to visit the site.

 ## Credits